Scoop: New Storylines for THE CBS DREAM TEAM… IT'S EPIC! - Saturday, February 15, 2020

 BEST FRIENDS FUREVER WITH KEL MITCHELL (NEW)

-Scoop: Coming Up on a New Episode of THE NEIGHBORHOOD on CBS - Monday, February 10, 2020
+Scoop: Coming Up on a Rebroadcast of BOB HEARTS ABISHOLA on CBS - Monday, February 24, 2020

-Scoop: Coming Up on a New Episode of FBI: MOST WANTED on CBS - Tuesday, February 11, 2020
+Scoop: Coming Up on a New Episode of CRIMINAL MINDS on CBS - Wednesday, February 12, 2020

-Scoop: Coming Up on a New Episode of BOB HEARTS ABISHOLA on CBS - Monday, February 17, 2020
+Scoop: Coming Up on a New Episode of THE NEIGHBORHOOD on CBS - Monday, February 17, 2020

-Scoop: Coming Up on a New Episode of TOMMY on CBS - Thursday, February 20, 2020
+Scoop: Coming Up on a New Episode of FBI: MOST WANTED on CBS - Tuesday, February 18, 2020

 LUCKY DOG WITH BRANDON MCMILLAN